alvarogmzsz/alvarogmzsz/README.md

 - 👋 Hi, I’m Alvaro Gomez Suarez
-- 👀 I’m interested in webapps and python.
+- 👀 I’m interested in html, css, javascript and php.
+Linux server administration💻.
+- 💻 Linux server administration💻.
 - 🌱 I’m currently learning those things that im interested because there are new things all time!

 <!---